 CO is an invisible, odourless, poisonous gas that is most often produced when fuel-burning appliances – like furnaces, boilers, fireplaces, stoves, clothes dryers and water heaters – malfunction.
 CO is also present in car exhaust.

 Concentrations of CO can build up in homes, apartments or other residential buildings without you knowing it.
-Working CO alarms will alert you to its presence, allowing you time enough to leave the building and call 911.
+Working CO alarms will alert you to its presence, allowing you enough time to leave the building and call 911.
 Without CO alarms, continued exposure to CO can lead to confusion, drowsiness, loss of consciousness, brain damage and death.

 Visit SaskEnergy to learn more about CO and tips to keep you and your family safe.